🔗 LinearSVM

 << probabilitiesVec.t();

-Note: dense objects should be used for ModelMatType
+Note: dense objects should be used for ModelMatType, since in general

 L2-regularized models are fully dense.